 Wang and Cao (2022) study indicated a statistically significant relationship between corporate governance, financial innovation and performance in Taiwan's banking industry.
 The study used time series and cross-sectional data sets.
 Data was obtained from panel data set from year 2011 to 2019.
 The obtained data was analyzed using descriptive and inferential methods.
 The study indicated a conceptual gap since innovation was considered as an independent variable.
 In this study, service innovation was conceptualized as a mediating variable.
-Contextual gap was also evident since the study was done among banks while this study was done among faith-based hospitals.
-Methodological gap was also evident since the study used both time series and cross-sectional data sets while this study used cross-sectional data type.
+Contextual gap was also evident since the study was done among banks while this study used done among faithbased hospitals.
+Methodological gap was also evident since the study used cross-sectional data type.

 The study by Khan, Ahmad, Abdul Halim, and Ahmad (2022) discovered a significant link between service innovation orientation and the performance of 73 private hospitals in India.
 The link between service innovation and performance was mediated through open innovation.
 It was discovered that open innovation has a good link with service innovation.
-The study however revealed a contextual gap since it was done among medium and small private hospitals in India hence the results cannot be replicated to the faith-based hospitals in Kenya.
+The study however revealed a contextual gap since it was done among medium and small private hospitals in India in India hence the results cannot be replicated to the faith-based hospitals in Kenya.